Kyaw-Thiha/animal-vision/README.md

 # Animal Vision
 A tool to help people visualize how animals see, using a combination of machine learning & mathematical models.

+Our motivation is that this allow us humans to truly appreciate the biodiversity of the nature, and feel the need to conserve this beautiful ecosystem of our planet Earth.

 # Visualization
 ## Non-UV Animals
 We rendered the eyes of these animals using mathematical transformation to map